Marketing (MKTG)

 MKTG 446 Marketing Strategy and Implementation (3 credits)

-Prerequisite(s): MKTG 442 may be taken as prerequisite or corequisite.
-Restriction(s): Seniors only; Business Administration major.
+Prerequisite(s): MKTG 300; MKTG 442 may be taken as a prerequisite or corequisite.
+Restriction(s): Business Administration major.
 An analysis of the marketing planning process in relationship to overall corporate strategic planning framework is presented from both a theoretical and a practical perspective.
 An increased understanding of the many variables involved in marketing decision-making and an awareness of current, more sophisticated techniques used in such problem solving are analyzed.
 This capstone course integrates materials from the entire marketing curriculum in an applied format utilizing group case analysis, marketing simulations and market/business plan production.

 MKTG 447 Marketing Analytics (3 credits)